alien scripts

 It seems that the only defence is to be too stupid to grasp it or too weak to endure it.
 Otherwise, you're in for it.
 And once you get so far as to sit at a table in the Great Library at Ixli, with a volume of Mercurian history open before you, well, you're really in for it... your mind is going to travel, and meet what is described on the page.
 See the discussion of Mercurian evil, on our Valeddom page.

 And come to think of it, see the Mercury page itself.
 In particular the discussion of Mercury in myth as connected with language - a link brilliantly evoked by C S Lewis in That Hideous Strength.
-Gibson's use of the language theme in Valeddom is surely influenced by this tradition.
-I can't believe it's coincidence that he writes of the ultimate language as something Mercurian.
+The use of the language theme in Valeddom is surely influenced by this tradition: it's surely not coincidence that there the ultimate language is something Mercurian.

 Now that we've travelled to Mars and Mercury in our discussion of alien scripts, let's try yet another planet for our third story.
 We're going to explore that fantastic planet named Earth.